davidrichart/NotepadPlusPlusFront/README.md

 Installation & activation
 ====

-Download the files using the GitHub .zip download option and unzip it
+- Download the files using the GitHub .zip download option and unzip it
+- Open the software and go to "Preferences" -> "Browse Packages"
+-
 For Sublime Text 2 :
-- Open the software and go to "Preferences" -> "Browse Packages"
-- Copy the .tmTheme file included into the NotepadPlusPlusFront directory and put it into
+- Copy the "Notepad Plus Plus Front.tmTheme" file into "Color Scheme - Default"
-- Open the software and go to "Preferences" -> "Color Scheme" -> "User" and select "NotepadPlusPlusFront"
+- Open the software and go to "Preferences" -> "Color Scheme" -> "Color Scheme - Default" and select "Notepad Plus Plus Front"

 For Sublime Text 3 :
-- Open the software and go to "Preferences" -> "Browse Packages"
-- Copy the .tmTheme file included into the NotepadPlusPlusFront directory in "User"
+- Copy the "Notepad Plus Plus Front.tmTheme" file into "User"
-- Open the software and go to "Preferences" -> "Color Scheme" -> "User" and select "NotepadPlusPlusFront"
+- Open the software and go to "Preferences" -> "Color Scheme" -> "User" and select "Notepad Plus Plus Front"

 Configuration